Desert Termite Infestation and Damage

 Desert termite activity helps to regulate the flow of carbon and nitrogen in ecosystems, cleaning up, breaking down and processing about half of the dead roots and plant litter in annual and perennial grasslands.
 In this process, atmospheric nitrogen is converted to ammonia by bacteria in the termite’s hindgut.

 Dictated by soil type rather than vegetation type, desert termites flourish in clay and silt soils, as sand isn’t ideal for tube construction.
-In the colder months, desert termites tunnel deeper into the soil to keep warm, making soil more porous, improving rainfall infiltration and improving plant growth in arid areas.
+In the colder months, desert termites tunnel deeper into the soil to keep warm, making soil more porous, maximizing rainfall infiltration and improving plant growth in arid areas.